-TABLE A-42 class-loader Attributes
+TABLE A-43 class-loader Attributes

 Attribute Default Value Description extra-class-path null (Optional) Specifies additional classpath settings for this web application.
-If this path is not an absolute path, it is treated as relative to <web-app><path>value.</path></web-app>
+If this path is not an absolute path, it is treated as relative to <web-app> <path> value.</path></web-app>

-Attribute Default Value Description delegate false (Optional) If true, the web application follows the standard classloader delegation model and delegates to its parent classloader first before looking in the local classloader.
+TABLE A-43 class-loader Attribute butes (Continued) Default Value Description delegate false (Optional) If true, the web application follows the standard classloader delegation model and delegates to its parent classloader first before looking in the local classloader.
 If false, the web application follows the delegation model specified in the Servlet specification and looks in its classloader before looking in the parent classloader.
 For a web component of a web service, you must set this value to true.
-Legal values are on, off, yes, no, 1, 0, true, false. dynamic-reload-interval value of the dynamicreloadinterval attribute of the <jvm> element in server.xml</jvm> (Optional) Enables an application to override the dynamic reloadinterval setting in server.xml.
+Legal values are on, off, yes, no, 1, 0, true, false. dynamic-reload-interval value of the dynamic reloadinterval attribute of the <jvm> element in server.xml</jvm> (Optional) Enables an application to override the dynamic reloadinterval setting in server.xml.
 Specifies the frequency (in seconds) at which a web application is checked for modifications, and then reloaded if modifications have been made.
 Setting this value to less than or equal to 0 disables dynamic reloading of the application.
 If not specified, the value from server.xml is used.
-For more information about server.xml, see Sun Java System Web Server 7.0 Update 1 Administrator's Configuration File Reference.
+For more information about server.xml, see Sun Java System Web Server 7.0 Update 4 Administrator's Configuration File Reference.